LemonRepublica/RPI_AMP/README.md

 Reverberation, in psychoacoustics and acoustics, is a persistence of sound after the sound is produced.In this function,user could change the degree of reverbertion.

 ### Func4:EQ
+In this project, we perform high-pass filtering and low-pass filtering on the audio simultaneously, and the filtering range is modified by the knob,which could achieve the effect of the equalizer.

 ## Workflow